|

 The film starts out with the images of 9/11, including the

-number of neoconservative think-tanks are paid to tell the Congress what the
+neoconservative think-tanks are paid to tell the Congress what the president

-president wants them to hear, for the benefit of defense contractors; and
+wants them to hear, for the benefit of defense contractors; and these

-these think-tanks tend to hire ex-military people or other defense
+think-tanks tend to hire ex-military people or other defense contractors, not

-contractors, not a prescription for intellectual objectivity.
-In fact, it
+a prescription for intellectual objectivity.
+In fact, it seems that people

 The film spends half its length on the beginnings of the